If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 BEST DRESS BOOTS

-Looking to inject a little outback style into your tailored look?
+Are you looking to inject a little outback style into your tailored look?
 Go for R.M.
 Williams, a brand so Australian it enlisted Hugh Jackman as its global brand ambassador.
-These shoes straddle the line between formal and rugged perfectly — the Chelsea boot has practical pull tabs, a high heel, and a cowboy-inspired shape.
-But the refined leather and streamlined shape make it a great option to wear with tailoring.
+Ideally, these shoes straddle the line between formal and rugged — the Chelsea boot has practical pull tabs, a high heel, and a cowboy-inspired shape.
+But the refined leather and streamlined silhouette make it a great option to wear with tailoring.

 BEST FOR SUMMER

 One thing you may have noticed is, within the last decade, there’s been a significant shift to meshing aspects of business attire with elements of casual clothing.
 When done correctly, outfits look appropriate for both going to church or looking stylish court-side at a basketball game.
 We call this “smart-casual style,” and it’s here to stay.
 Where does Common Projects fit into this?
 You could probably credit the launch of sneakers with suits to the brand that still makes a shoe worth the envy.
 This shoe makes any suit look cooler and any casual outfit more refined.
 Basically, if a sneaker costs this much, it better look good with everything.
 Good for us all; this one does.